zhilizheng/SBayesRC/README.md

 ## Install
+* Container if your cluster support Docker or Apptainer (formerly Singularity): Docker image: `zhiliz/sbayesrc`, example shown in the minimal example, no installation required.
-A valid R is required.
+* Install locally: A valid R is required.
 ```r
 # Suggest: enable faster backend BLAS for R, e.g. openBlas, MKL
 # Run in R to install dependencies